davidB/cdviz/ROADMAP.md

 - [ ] document DB schema
 - [ ] document for contribution
 - [ ] document the demo
-- [ ] cdviz-watcher start to watch K8S events for "deployment" (remove & update)
+- [ ] cdviz-sensors start to watch K8S events for "deployment" (remove & update)

 ## ?.?.?